instructor-ai/instructor/docs/examples/recursive.md

 We will use Pydantic to define the necessary data structures representing the directory tree and its nodes.
 We have two classes, `Node` and `DirectoryTree`, which are used to model individual nodes and the entire directory tree, respectively.

 !!! warning "Flat is better than nested"
-    While its easier to model thing as nested returning flat items with depedencies tends to yield better results. for a flat example check out [planning tasks](planning-tasks.md) where we model a query plan as a dag.
+    While it's easier to model things as nested, returning flat items with dependencies tends to yield better results.
+For a flat example, check out [planning tasks](planning-tasks.md) where we model a query plan as a dag.

 ```python
 import enum